 Program for Early Parent Support (PEPS)

-Highlights parent support programs that educate, inform, and create community as parents enter parenthood.
+Outlines parent support programs that educate, inform, and create community as parents enter parenthood.
 Each of the sessions brings parents together to share the joys and challenges of parenthood and develop confidence in their own abilities.

 ZERO TO THREE®

-The mission of ZERO TO THREE, a national, nonprofit, multidisciplinary organization, is to support the healthy development and well-being of infants, toddlers, and their families by informing, educating, and supporting adults who influence the lives of infants and toddlers.
+Supports the healthy development and well-being of infants, toddlers, and their families by informing, educating, and supporting adults who influence the lives of infants and toddlers.